spotfiresoftware/tibco-streaming-samples/modelops/mlaas/google-language/README.md

 '[{"Language":"en","id":"683278","Magnitude":0.800000011920929,"Sentiment":-0.800000011920929,"Sentiment_Category":"negative"}]'
 ```

-You have successfully deployed the Google Language Service Sentiment example to TIBCO ModelOps.
+You have successfully deployed the Google Language Service Sentiment example to Spotfire ModelOps.
 You can include it in other more complex scoring flows.

 ---
 Copyright (c) 2022-2023 Cloud Software Group, Inc.